gogins/csound-extended/README.md

 ## Installation

+The csound-extended package is currently in an early stage of development.
-Currently csound-extended may be installed in the following ways:
+You are advised to install this package locally, e.g. in your home directory or perhaps to `/usr/local` (the default installation prefix).
+Currently the software may be installed in the following ways:

 1. Build from sources, as described below.
-The build also installs the software.
+This build also installs the software.
+However, be warned that this installs the software in `/usr/local`.

 2. Download and install the local Debian package released from this repository.
-This is built according to Debian maintainer standards and, in the future, csound-extended may be submitted to the Debian archive.
+This is built more or less according to Debian maintainer standards and, in the future, csound-extended may be submitted to the Debian archive.
+The default installation prefix is `/usr/local`.

 3. Download and install the local binary archive released from this repository.
 You can either install this in your home directory, and